 CCA 226 Child Guidance (3-0) 3 hrs.
 Emphasizes theory and practice of effective methods for guiding children's behavior.
-Includes problems of aggression, passivity, and overactivity and methods for guiding emotional growth.
+Includes problems of aggression, passivity and overactivity and methods for guiding emotional overactivity and methor

 CCA 230 Movement and Rhythms 3 hrs. for the Young Child (3-0)